Alethio36/mediastack/appconfig2.md

 1. **Access and Configure:**
    - Enter the correct domain into the browser.
    - Default credentials: `admin` / `adminadmin`.
-   - If login fails, check the logs for the real password: `sudo docker logs qbittorrent`.
+   - If login fails, check the logs for the real password with the folowing command:
+     ```sudo docker logs qbittorrent```
    - Configure settings, user login, and anonymous mode.
    - Optionally, disable CSRF protection if encountering unauthorized errors.
+   - Also, for some reason, if i would hit a bookmark or something to come this this adress, it comes up with a unauthorized error.
+When i clicked the url and hit enter, worked like a charm.
+To fix this (optional) go to tools, options, web ui tab, then about halfway down, theres a box checked for Enable Cross-Site Request Forgery (CSRF) protection.
+Unchecking that fixed the issue. buts its not critical so id recommend keeping it unless you have a reason to need this to work

 ## Configuring the VPN Connection

+1. Hopefully in the future, i will have the installer.sh script handle this, but for now

-1. **Edit Docker Compose:**
+2. **Edit Docker Compose:**
    - Open the Docker compose file:
      ```
      sudo nano docker-compose.yml
      ```
-   - Adjust the following lines under the gluetun container:
+   - Adjust the following lines under the gluetun container.
+They do not all need to be entered, I would work top down, and configure as desired:
      ```yaml
      - SERVER_COUNTRIES=  # Comma separated list of countries
      - SERVER_REGIONS=    # Comma separated list of regions